4d/docs/docs/Concepts/classes.md

 - a class store for each opened database or component.
 It is returned by the `cs` command.
 These are "user classes".

-## User class definition
+## Creating a user class

 A user class in 4D is defined by a specific method file (.md), stored in the `/Project/Sources/Classes/` folder.
 The name of the file is the class name.

+> The class file name must be ECMAScript compliant. **Class names are case sensitive**.

-For example, if you want to create a class named "Polygon", you need to have:
+For example, if you want to define a class named "Polygon", you need to create the following file:

 - Database folder
 	+ Project